ssonkiya/ssonkiya.github.io/_posts/2017-1-7-Building-Your-Data-Science-Network.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Love the Pacman Rule: When standing as a group of people, always leave room for 1 person to join your group. <a href="https://t.co/eBi0gT19yl">https://t.co/eBi0gT19yl</a>  Ht <a href="https://twitter.com/gnat?ref_src=twsrc%5Etfw">@gnat</a> <a href="https://t.co/ajvLt2H5bo">pic.twitter.com/ajvLt2H5bo</a></p>&mdash; LaurenceMillar (@LaurenceMillar) <a href="https://twitter.com/LaurenceMillar/status/931795364843200513?ref_src=twsrc%5Etfw">November 18, 2017</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-If you're looking for a conversation topic, remember that at a meetup or conference, you'll generally have the first-order topic of "we are here because of R (or machine learning, python, etc).
+If you're looking for a conversation topic, remember that at a meetup or conference, you'll generally have the first-order topic of "we are here because of R (or machine learning, python, etc)."
 But there are some meatier second-order questions you can dive into, like: Why this meetup?
 What got you interested in R?
-Have you read any good articles lately blatantly misusing statistics?"(Thanks to my colleague [Jake Voytko](https://twitter.com/jakevoytko) for these suggestions).
+What are your favorite learning resources?"(Thanks to my colleague [Jake Voytko](https://twitter.com/jakevoytko) for these suggestions).
 People love to talk about themselves, and everyone is someone you can learn from.
+Don't try to meet as many people as possible or make sure you talk to the most important or well-known person in the room; if you have one enjoyable conversation at the meetup with someone new, I would call that a success.

 ### Try out Twitter

-There's a great, friendly R community on twitter.
+Getting started with twitter can be intimidating.
+How do I untangle these nested threads of replies, when should I use a hashtag, and how do I even get any followers?
+When I first started, I just followed people and didn't tweet anything myself.
+I felt a bit ashamed about that - shouldn't I be adding value and interacting?
+But I now think that's actually a great way to start out.
+You can just use twitter as learning platform to get a picture of what people are talking about and find some interesting blog posts.
+My main advice to my past self would be to put a profile picture up - don't be an egg!

+There's a great, friendly R community on there.
+Some good people to follow include Hadley Wickham (@hadleywickham), Jesse Maegan (@kierisi), David Robinson (@drob), Jenny Bryan (@jennybryan), Mara Averick (@dataandme), and Maelle Salmon (@ma_salmon).
+Check out Rachel Thomas' [section on getting started with twitter](http://www.fast.ai/2017/12/18/personal-brand/) for more good advice.

+When you are ready to start tweeting, there's a lot of things you can talk about.
 You can announce when you're going to a conference, ask technical questions, and share your work.
 It can also be a way to break the ice when you finally meet someone in person.
 For example, I ran into Jenny Bryan last year at RStudio::conf; we'd never talked before, but I been following her on twitter which helped me "know" her a bit.
-You can even [say a "virtual" hello](https://medium.freecodecamp.org/building-your-personal-brand-as-a-new-web-developer-f6d4150fd217) (as written about by Rick West, along with some excellent insights on building a personal brand) beforehand if you know you'll both be at the same conference.
-[Discuss creepiness here?
-Or, how not to be a creeper?..
-I think it could be funny: A virtual hello is friendly.
-Virtual “You’re going to be at Rstatsny what hotel are you staying in, where are you eating, are you bringing Chairman Meow (#adorbs), are you going to wear the same pink sweater you wore last year, because it is so #fetch” is an invitation to a restraining order.  ]
+You can even [say a "virtual" hello](https://medium.freecodecamp.org/building-your-personal-brand-as-a-new-web-developer-f6d4150fd217) (as written about by Rick West, along with some excellent insights on building a personal brand) beforehand if they've said they'll be speaking or attending a conference you'll be at.<sup>1</sup>

 On the technical question side, you can try out the rstats hashtag.
 Just the other week [I tweeted] asking if anyone could advise on setting a global color palette for ggplot2: